singhsanket143/Ds-Algo-Notes/Heaps II New Notes.md

 Ex: Array: 10, 9 , 8 , 7, 4, 70, 60, 50 and k=4

+_Brute Force Approach_: Insertion Sort

+  The inner loop will run at most k times.
+To move every element to its correct place, at most k elements need to be moved.
+So overall complexity will be O(nk)

 _Intuition_

 Since each element is at most k away from its target position, the minimum of the array can be found inside the first k+1 elements.